UBS lifts International Business Machines Corporation [IBM] price estimate. Who else is bullish?

-International Business Machines Corporation [NYSE: IBM] slipped around -0.46 points on Wednesday, while shares priced at $139.82 at the close of the session, down -0.33%.
-The company report on July 8, 2021 that IBM to Acquire Premier Hybrid Cloud Consulting Firm.
+International Business Machines Corporation [NYSE: IBM] price plunged by -0.71 percent to reach at -$0.98.
+The company report on July 20, 2021 that IBM Reports 2021 Second-Quarter Results.

 >> 7 Top Picks for the Post-Pandemic Economy <<